 How can I stay informed?

-Check this webpage periodically; new information will be posted as it becomes available.
+Check this webpage periodically; information is posted as it becomes available.

 For questions about this project please contact: